-Karen Navarro is an Argentine-born multidisciplinary artist living and working in Houston.
+Karen Navarro is an Argentine-born multidisciplinary artist currently living and working in Houston.
 Navarro works on a diverse array of mediums that includes photography, collage, and sculpture.
-Her image-based work centers around the topic of identity, self-representation, and belonging.
-Trained as a fashion designer and photographer, Navarro studied at the University of Buenos Aires and completed the certificate program in photography at the Houston Center for Photography.
+Her image-based work and multimedia practice investigates the intersections of identity, self-representation, race, gender, and belonging.
+Navarro has a background in fashion design and completed the certificate program in photography at the Houston Center for Photography.
 Her constructed portraits are known for pushing the boundaries of traditional photography, the use of color theory, surreal scenes, and minimalist details.
-In 2019 she received the Houston Artadia fellowship and most recently she has been shortlisted for the 2020 Photo London Emerging Photographer of the Year Award.
+In 2019 she received the Houston Artadia fellowship and most recently she has been shortlisted for the 2020 Photo London Emerging Photographer of the Year Award and is one of the Top Ten Lensculture Critics' Choice 2021 award.
 Her work has been exhibited in the US and abroad.
-Selected shows include Contemporary Arts Museum Houston (CAMH), USA; Galerija Upuluh, Zagreb, Croatia; Lawndale Art Center, Houston, USA; Elisabet Ney Museum, Austin, USA; Melkweg Expo, Amsterdam, The Netherlands; Houston Center for Photography, Houston, USA; and Museo de la Reconquista, Tigre, Argentina.
-Navarro’s work has been featured in numerous publications, including ARTnews, The Guardian, Observer, Rolling Stone Italia, and Vogue Italia.
+Selected shows include Contemporary Arts Museum Houston (CAMH), USA; Galerija Upuluh, Zagreb, Croatia; Holocaust Museum Houston, USA; Artpace, San Antonio, USA; Melkweg Expo, Amsterdam, The Netherlands; Houston Center for Photography, Houston, USA; and Museo de la Reconquista, Tigre, Argentina.
+Navarro’s work has been featured in numerous publications, including ARTnews, The Guardian, Observer, Rolling Stone Italia, and Photo Vogue Festival Italia.

 Her studio is located at Sabine Street Studios and is open to visit by appointment.